|

 Yeah, those are all pretty popular here too, depending on your riding style and needs.

 Daily commuting (where the average speed I may hope to get to on a journey through London is maybe 20mph) and occasional 90 min weekend riding (for trips to places like Cambridge, Brighton, Portsmouth, Southampton to visit friends), and of course back to my home town to visit the parentals.
-My riding style will definitely be laid back, comfy and fun and less about warp speed.

 Logged